Hi there! I'm Marco Antonio Parra.👋

 ABOUT ME

 Hi there!
-I'm Marco Antonio Parra Fernández, a data engineer and full-stack developer based in Chillán, Chile.
+I'm Marco Antonio Parra Fernández, an AI and backend engineer based in Chillán, Chile.